HiroBisiani/OpenCollar/README.md

 #### Licensing Information

+Licens is on OpenCollar.cc ...
+Hiro's Collar only work in Translation and come App Upgrades.
+Mainfunctions all by OpenCollar.cc - we don't working in the Mainfuctions, so the Script function and all isn't changed or touched.
+OpenSource Code can be compared with OpenCollar.cc
 Scripts are all under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).
 Other resources are either public domain or under the [Creative Commons Attribution-ShareAlike 4.0 International